JalalQ/5103-SVG/README.md

 # Introduction
 Create a visual using scalable vector graphics (SVG).
-Use JavaScript to change display the lights in the Christmas tree.
+Use JavaScript to "turn on" the lights in the Christmas tree.

 ## Screenshots